 I particularly recommend focusing your attention in clothing and some basic electronics.
 More expensive devices like iPhones and laptops can be a problem though.
 It’s really hard to know what’s counterfeit and what’s not, but if I had to guess I’d say only 5% of it all it’s legitimate technology.
 Beware.

-Other than that, make sure you pack smart when coming to Asia.
+Other than that, Bangkok should definitely be part of your Thailand trip, specially if it’s your first time.
+Make sure you pack smart when coming to Asia.
 You’ll most likely be bringing back home 50% more stuff than what you came with.

 I hope this Bangkok shopping guide really comes in handy for you!